 Long form

-Kayla Collingwood is a New Zealand-born contralto classical singer, music educator, and digital creator based in Paris, France.
+Kayla Collingwood is a New Zealand-born contralto singer, educator, and creator based in Paris, France.

-Since relocating to Europe in 2017, Kayla has cultivated a multifaceted freelance career, performing in a wide range of settings across the continent.
-As a soloist, she specialises in recitals, private events, and oratorio/concert performances, including premieres and performances of works by contemporary composers.
-She has worked closely with private tutors and coaches in Paris, London, and beyond, which led to a transition from mezzo-soprano to contralto in 2022.
+Since relocating to Europe in 2017, Kayla has cultivated a multifaceted freelance career, performing in recital, oratorio, opera, and events, including premieres of works by contemporary composers.
+She is known for her rich contralto voice and distinctive artistic presence.
+Her close work with private tutors and coaches in Paris, London, and beyond led to a transition from mezzo-soprano to contralto in 2022, and championing the repertoire, history, and visibility of this rare and often-misunderstood voice type has become one of her core passions.

 Short form